 The tl;dr version:

-- A principle is a fundamental truth or statement upon which other truths or statements depend.
+- Principles give you a broader understanding of a subject, but also allow for a deeper understanding.
+A principle is a fundamental truth or statement upon which other truths or statements depend.
 Understanding the basic principles of life insurance allow you to know general truths about all life insurance policies, which in turn will help you make better decisions about the types of policies you buy and how you use your life insurance contract before you die.
 It can also help you make better decisions about how you save, spend, and invest your money.

 - The ultimate or primary purpose of life insurance is to create certainty out of the greatest uncertainty confronting an individual.
 Namely, the fact that almost everything in life (and even life itself) is a speculation and difficult (or impossible) to predict accurately - When will you die?
 Will you die before you've accomplished everything you want to accomplish?
 Will your business succeed?
 Will you accumulate enough savings to retire comfortably?
 Will your investments pan out as you hope?
 Will you save enough money to send your child to college or get them into a trade school?
 Will you have enough money for a vacation next year?
 Will your computer last another year before dying?
 Will you get into a car accident (totaling your vehicle) before it's paid off?
 Will you be able to afford your insurance deductibles?
 Will you become temporarily or permanently disabled and unable to work?
 Will you develop a degenerative disease and be unable to work?
 Will you ...
 Life insurance levels these financial uncertainties by providing a guaranteed sum of money now and for your future.